 Don't want to just gift your work wife one item?
 This set of hand cream, fragrance, and oil is a great way to give someone a collection of goodies with going over budget.

 Though we can't spend every day at the beach, it's a nice sentiment.
-This "work is over" towel will serve as motivation.
+This "good vibes only" towel will serve as motivation.

 This is for the co-worker who loves to accessorize.
-This open-neck collar with a laser-cut pendant is sleek, chic, and versatile, so it'll satisfy a variety of styles.
+This open-neck collar is sleek, chic, and versatile, so it'll satisfy a variety of styles.

 For the Entry-Level Employee

 Something thoughtful will go a long, long way for anyone who is new to the office or who has worked tirelessly in an entry-level position.
 Show them you appreciate their hard work with a few of the meaningful pampering gifts below.